Woulve/DCSStatsDataProvider/Readme.md

 Since this is written with [FastApi](https://fastapi.tiangolo.com/), there is a generated OpenAPI specification, accessible under http://127.0.0.1:8000/docs, containing all the possible REST endpoints.

+I am using pre-commit, to run all tests before committing.
+More information is in the [.pre-commit-config.yaml](.pre-commit-config.yaml) file.

 ## 2.3.
 Docker Setup
 To use the application as a docker container, you have to build the image first with the Dockerfile.
 Either use the VSCode Task I made, or the command ``"docker build --no-cache -t name:tag ."``